In this guide 8 sections

 The Architecture of Menopausal Sleeplessness

-You wake at 3 a.m. drenched.
-Your heart is racing.
+Menopausal sleep disruption is driven by three overlapping mechanisms: vasomotor symptoms that fragment sleep by raising core body temperature, declining progesterone that reduces GABA receptor activity, and elevated cortisol that delays sleep onset.
 The bedroom feels suffocating, even though you set the temperature to 16°C before bed.
 You lie there, mind spinning, unable to return to sleep for two hours.
 This isn’t insomnia born of worry or poor sleep hygiene.
 This is your hormones rewiring your sleep architecture in real time.
+(If the racing heart is the dominant sensation, our guide on high cortisol in women covers the secondary driver of mid night waking and how it overlaps with the hormonal version.)

 How Oestrogen and Progesterone Regulate Sleep